 (3) A person who, having contravened any of the provisions of subsection (1), occupies or uses or permits a person to occupy or use a building or part of a building before the plans and specifications mentioned in that subsection relating to the building or to an amendment, alteration, extension or enlargement of the building, have been approved by the local government, commits an offence.

-Penalty: Maximum penalty, $400 and in addition a maximum daily penalty of $16 for each day during which the offence continues.
+Penalty: $4 000 and in addition a daily penalty of $160 for each day during which the offence continues.

-[(4) repealed]
+(4) In proceedings for an offence against subsection (3) it is a defence if the accused proves that, before the occupation or use occurred, a building approval certificate had been issued under section 374AA in respect of the building work that was carried out in contravention of subsection (1).

-(5) Without prejudice to the operation of section 411, if a person without the prior approval in writing of the building surveyor, does or causes to be done any work in connection with the construction, amendment, alteration, extension or enlargement of a building not in conformity with the specifications and plans relating thereto and which have been approved by the local government under this section, the person commits an offence.
+(5) Without prejudice to the operation of section 411, if a person without the prior approval in writing of the building surveyor of the local government, does or causes to be done any work in connection with the construction, amendment, alteration, extension or enlargement of a building not in conformity with the specifications and plans relating thereto and which have been approved by the local government under this section, the person commits an offence.

 Penalty: $5 000.